kenatibm/MadridLabDocumentation/workbooks/Lab5/README.md

 - - -
-# Lab 5 - Implement the MFP adapter framework (Server Side)
+# Lab 5 - Implement the MFF adapter framework (Server Side)

 If you have looked at the code in app.js in detail, you have noticed that the app is currently using the Employee service and Employee Details controllers.
 These services use angular $http services to get the application data, which is stored in .json files locally on the device.
-In the next section, you will create MFP adapters to get data from back-end services.
-MFP Adapters provide a way to retrieve and manage data for your mobile client app on the server side.
+In the next section, you will create MFF adapters to get data from back-end services.
+MFF Adapters provide a way to retrieve and manage data for your mobile client app on the server side.

 The MobileFirst Adapter framework provides support for developing adapters in Java or JavaScript to interface with various back-end architectures such as HTTP, SQL and SAP among others.
-The Adapter framework also automatically couples with the MFP security and analytics frameworks, enabling consistent security to back-end resources and ability to record, measure and compare the operational characteristics of the adapter traffic - volumes, servers, response times, etc...
+The Adapter framework also automatically couples with the MFF security and analytics frameworks, enabling consistent security to back-end resources and ability to record, measure and compare the operational characteristics of the adapter traffic - volumes, servers, response times, etc...

 For our lab, we will build a Java adapter to interact with a REST API provided by BlueMix service StrongLoop/API Connect (Node.js application) available using the follow url: [http://employeenodeapp.mybluemix.net/](http://employeenodeapp.mybluemix.net/)